epfl-lara/stainless/core/src/sphinx/neon.rst

     (l1 ++ l2).reverse == l2.reverse ++ l1.reverse

-The hard part of giving hints to Leon is often to find them in the first place.
+The hard part of giving hints to Stainless is often to find them in the first place.
 Here we can apply a general principle on top of structural induction (as discussed in the previous section): we start from the left-hand side of an equation and build a chain of intermediate equations to the right-hand side.
-Using ``check`` statements we can identify where Leon times out and hence potentially needs hints.
+Using ``check`` statements we can identify where Stainless times out and hence potentially needs hints.

 .. code-block:: scala